ChinaNetCloud/nc-backup-py/README.md

 ## Introduction:

-This is the wiki installation page of the nc-backup-py system currently in testing phase.
+This is the installation manual for nc-backup-py system currently in testing and development phase as wel as used for some productions systems.

+### Fetures
+# NOTICE Need to add the features here

 In general the new system works similar to the current ncbackup, but with some differences.
 Let's get into it for you to start getting familiar with it.
 Notice: If you are interested on leaning about the structure of the project go ahead and read the rest of the introduction, but you do not really need this information to be able to install the software.
 In that case you can jump straight to Quick setup; manual install (Quick Start Procedure) or installation instructions and try to follow them.
 Let's start explaining by the with execution.
 The project has a main script that is executed by calling the following command: